Allerton Medical Centre

 Occasionally the doctor or administrator may need further information before being able to issue your prescription.
 We will try to contact you to prevent unnecessary delays so please help us by making sure we hold your current telephone details.

-If there is a note on your prescription saying your medication review is due or overdue, you will need to make an appointment to see your GP before we can issue any further repeat medications.
+You may see a note on your prescription saying your medication review is due or overdue, or you may receive a text message of the same, following a medication request.
+This means you will need to make an appointment to speak to a clinician before we can issue any further repeat medications (they may issue a shorter duration of medication in the meantime).